open-osrs/plugins/README.md

-# plugins
-Contains all officially supported OpenOSRS plugins
+# OpenOSRS official plugin repository

+This is a collection of officially supported plugins.
+This is the default repo used in the OpenOSRS client
+## GPU
+Enables GPU acceleration and extended features.